opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 This topic guide outlines the "privacy promise" provided by Tumult Analytics, along with its caveats.
-This guarantee is based on one of the core abstractions of Tumult Analytics: :class:`Sessions<tmlt.analytics.session.Session>`.
+This guarantee is based on one of the core abstractions of Tumult Analytics: :class:`Sessions <tmlt.analytics.session.Session>`.

 At a high level, a Session allows you to evaluate queries on private data in a way that satisfies differential privacy.
-When creating a Session, private data must first be loaded into it, along with a :ref:`privacy budget<Privacy budget fundamentals>`.
+When creating a Session, private data must first be loaded into it, along with a :mod:`protected change<tmlt.analytics.protected_change>` for each table, and a Session-wide :ref:`privacy budget<Privacy budget fundamentals>`.
 You can then evaluate queries on your private data, consuming at most the privacy budget provided at initialization time.